 The World Health Organisation (WHO) declared the coronavirus outbreak is a global pandemic.

 The Australian Government has announced a ban on overseas travel (with limited exceptions).
-They also advise avoiding all non-essential domestic travel.
+There are also some restrictions and conditions on travel within Australia.

 If your travel plans have been affected by the coronavirus pandemic, you may be eligible for a refund of your premium when you cancel your policy.
 This depends on your situation, so check below for more information.